Postgraduate Diploma in Forestry

 The Postgraduate Diploma in Forestry caters for graduates who:

 - have a forestry degree or a qualification in a related area and wish to update and retrain

 - have another degree and are looking for some exposure to forestry

 - are from countries where the forestry degree is less quantitative than in Aotearoa New Zealand.

 Students must have completed one of the following:

-- the equivalent of a bachelor's degree in either forestry or a related area of study, or
+- the equivalent of a bachelor's degree in forestry or a related area of study; or

-- a bachelor's or higher degree in other areas and relevant experience in a forestry-related area.
+- a bachelor's or higher degree in other areas, and relevant work experience in a forestry-related area.